 The Sales Agency Measures define fund selling as opening fund transaction accounts for fund investors, promoting fund sales, handling fund units sale, and handling subscription, redemption and account information inquiry.
 Pursuant to the Sales Agency Measure, the requirements for an independent fund sales agency include, among others: (i) having net assets of no less than RMB50.0 million; (ii) the senior executives shall have obtained the fund practice qualification, be familiar with fund sale business and comply with the qualifications for senior executives as prescribed by the CSRC in fund industry; (iii) having at least 20 employees qualified to engage in fund related business; (iv) not being involved in any material changes that impacted or are likely to impact the normal operation of organizations or other material issues such as litigations and arbitrations.
 The application or the sales agency qualification shall be submitted to the CSRC.
-In addition, shareholders who own more than 5% shares of the sales agency shall, among others, meet the following requirements: (i) if the shareholder is a legal entity or other net asset shall be no less than RMB50.0 million; (ii) if the shareholder is an individual, he/she shall have five or more years of work experience as a manager of a securities fund business department or three or more years of work experience as a senior officer in the securities fund industry; during the period of practice, he/she has not been subject to major administrative regulatory measures adopted by the financial regulatory authorities or subject to administrative punishment or criminal punishment for a serious illegal act or violation.
+In addition, shareholders who own more than 5% shares of the sales agency shall, among others, meet the following requirements: (i) if the shareholder is a legal entity or other net asset shall be no less than RMB50.0 million; (ii) if the shareholder is a a senior officer in the securities fund industry; during the period of practice, he/she has not been subject to major administrative regulatory measures adopted by the financial regulatory authorities or subject to administrative punishment or criminal punishment for a serious illegal act or violation.
 If the shareholder is a foreign entity, it shall be a financial institution in good standing with financial asset management or financial investment advisory experience.
 The average daily sales holding volume and losses of the sales agency will be taken into consideration for renewal.